tarekziade/molotov/docs/source/extending.rst

 =================

-Molotov has a **--use-extension** option that can be used to load one or several arbitrary Python module that contains some fixtures and/or an event listener.
+Molotov has a **--use-extension** option that can be used to load one or several arbitrary Python modules that contains some fixtures or event listeners.

-For example, you can have a module that is displaying the request time at the end of the run:
+Using extensions is useful when you want to implement a behavior that can be reused with arbitrary load tests.

+In the example below :func:`record_time` is used to calculate the average response time of the load test:

 .. literalinclude:: ../../molotov/tests/example6.py

-When a Molotov test uses this extension, it will display the average response time of the requests made on the server:
+When a Molotov test uses this extension, the function will collect execution times and print out the average response time of all requests made by Molotov:

 .. code-block:: bash